Prarabdha24/NSCC-Domain-Task/README.md

 This repository contains two tasks for the NSCC Club, SRM University domain task submission.

+TECH USED IN BUILDING:
+-> HTML5 for building the structure of the page
+-> CSS for Styling and Animations.
+-> JAVASCRIPT for logic and interactivity.

 Task 1: Signup Form with Dashboard

 A simple signup system with a dashboard built using HTML, CSS, and JavaScript.